 When you teach photography online course, one of the most important factors to focus on is engagement.
 If students are actively engaging with your photography curriculum, they’re much more likely to be successful.

 Engagement involves giving your students activities to complete which will help make your online photography class more interesting.
 One simple way to add engagement is to include yourself in your videos.
 Video as a medium is automatically engaging because it adds a human element to your material.

-Your whole course shouldn’t just be one long video but should incorporate elements of recorded and live videos throughout.
+Your whole course shouldn’t just be one long video but can incorporate elements of pre-recorded and live videos throughout.

-Here are some different ways you can use video as part of your course:
+Here are some different ways you can create some engaging videos for when teaching your online photography class.

 Record PowerPoint Presentations.
-Take the material you’re presenting in your online photography class and make a simple video that shows it in slide format.
+Take the material you’re presenting in your online photography course and make a simple video that shows it in slide format.
 For these videos you don't have to show your face if you don't want to.
 To save time you can start with any of these done for you PowerPoint presentations below:

 Show Don’t Tell.
 Create a demonstration video that shows people how to do what you’re teaching them.
-For example if you're teaching about lighting, connect your camera and show them what it looks like to take a photo in natural light vs. using the flash.
+For example if you're teaching about lighting, connect your camera and share your screen to show students what it looks like to take a photo in natural light vs. using the flash.
 If you're teaching smartphone photography or iPhone photography you can connect your phone camera to your computer and share your screen for the live presentation.

 Create Screen Recordings.
 If you’re teaching something technical such as how to edit photos on your smartphone, connect your smartphone camera to your computer record your screen when you’re showing your students how to edit.

 Interview an Expert.
 Reach out to an expert ask them some questions that would help your students with the session’s topic.
 For example, in the Kids Photography Online Curriculum there's a section about Careers in Photography.
-You may choose to interview photographers in a variety of niches and ask them questions about that type of photography.
+You may choose to interview photographers in a variety of niches and ask them questions about the type of photography they specialize in.
 Some examples could include Pet Photographers, Real Estate Photographers or even Underwater Photographers.
 To make sure the interviews are going to be engaging to your students, take a poll and let students suggest what type of photographers they'd like to see interviewed.
 Have a live Q&A session to encourage students to be present during the session so they can get their questions answered (and not just wait for the recording).

 Hopefully these tips have helped you decide upon types of video you can incorporate to make your online photography class more engaging and add more value.
 Simple, short videos are ideal, so don’t get hung up on production issues.

 Comments will be approved before showing up.